griffin-rt/todoApp/README.md

    - Create a database
    - Run composer install -o
-   - Specify API key,base URL and db credentials
+   - Specify all parameters.
-   - Clear cache and using suitable permissions using following.
+   - Clear cache and assign suitable permissions using following.

      - `php app/console cache:clear --env=prod `
      - `sudo chmod -R 777 app/cache app/logs`
    - Dump data in your specified db using following command.

      - `php app/console nasa:fetch-three `

+ ##Other Information

+ - API documentation is available at `/api/doc`

  **NOTE:** This is an initial phase with minimal features.
 This shall add more features as per requirements.